tobek/habitrello/README.md

 Instructions
 ============

+To make sure all of the requirements are satisfied, run sudo pip install -r requirements.txtx

 To use HabiTrello, first you need your API key and UUID from [HabitRPG](https://habitrpg.com/#/options/settings/api).
 Place them in the corresponding variables in keys.py.

 Next, you need your [Trello api keys](https://trello.com/1/appKey/generate).
 Place those in the keys.py file, in the corresponding spaces.